gferraro2019/duckietown_rl_course/README.md

 ## Organization

+### Prerequisites (Docker)
+First, you need to install docker (if you haven't already) by following the instructions in the [Docker installation guide](https://docs.docker.com/get-docker/).
+Then follow the instructions in the [Docker initialization](#docker-initialization) section to build and run the docker image.

 ### Day 1: Discovery and Exploration
 - **Morning**: Students will familiarize themselves with the simulator that models the Duckiebot and train an RL agent using the provided instructions in [duckiesim.md](duckiesim/duckiesim.md) file.
 This file explains how to set up the environment and guides students through the first steps of training.
 - **Afternoon**: Students will first get hands-on experience with the real Duckiebots.
 Then, they will form groups to brainstorm and develop a solution for automating the robot using RL.
 The entire process of deploying RL in the real world is detailed in [duckiereal.md](duckiereal/duckiereal.md) file.